Find your Best Card in 30 Seconds. Start Now

 The Reddit Reality Check: What Users Actually Experience

-Scrolling through r/CreditCardsIndia, you'll find the HDFC Diners Black creates more debate than almost any other card.
+Scrolling through r/CreditCardsIndia, the Diners Black creates more debate than almost any other premium card.
 Users either swear by it or warn others away.

-The split isn't random.
+The split is not random.
 It comes down to specific use cases and spending patterns.
-Those who fit the card's sweet spot love it.
-Everyone else finds it frustrating.

 The Enthusiasts' Perspective